Maycon1993/Devices-docs/surface/surface-laptop-studio-graphics.md

 GeForce RTX 3050 Ti enables:

-- Video editing and live streaming accelerations, enabled by the dedicated hardware encoder, enhanced AI features, and app accelerations in apps like Adobe Premiere® Pro, DaVinci Resolve® or OBS.
+- Video editing and live streaming accelerations, enabled by the dedicated hardware encoder, enhanced AI features, and app accelerations in apps like Adobe Premiere Pro, DaVinci Resolve or OBS.
-- Graphic design and photography, with AI-accelerated features in apps like Adobe Lightroom® or Photoshop® image editing software.
+- Graphic design and photography, with AI-accelerated features in apps like Adobe Lightroom or Photoshop image editing software.
-- Ultra-fast 3D rendering enabled by RTX and DLSS accelerations in apps like Blender™ or Autodesk® Maya.
+- Ultra-fast 3D rendering enabled by RTX and DLSS accelerations in apps like Blender or Autodesk Maya.
 - Next-generation gaming with RTX graphics and high-performance enabled by DLSS and ultra-low latency with NVIDIA Reflex.

 ### NVIDIA RTX A2000 Laptop GPU